cjpatton/better_proofs/README.md

   lemma [BR06] consisting of a sequence of game transitions.

 - `vdaf` defines security properties of VDAFs [draft-irtf-cfrg-vdaf].
-It also gives a construction with a simple privacy proof, but is trivially non-robust.
+It also gives two constructions, one of which is trivially private, but not robust, and another that is trivially robust, but not private.
+The proofs *should* be simple :)

 [BR06]: https://eprint.iacr.org/2004/331
 [draft-irtf-cfrg-vdaf]: https://datatracker.ietf.org/doc/draft-irtf-cfrg-vdaf